szabgab/slides/devops/intro.md

 ## Priorities
 {id: priorities}

-* Instaed of building 5 features - one feature each person
+* Instead of building 5 features - one feature each person
 * Build 2-3 features first and when you are done build the remaining feature.

 * You get some value (and feedback) earlier.